zed-industries/zed/docs/src/assistant/context-servers.md

 ## Developing a Context Server

 Context Servers are JSON-RPC servers communicating over stdio.
-Context Servers must comply with the [Model Context Protocol (MCP)](./model-context-protocol.md).
+Context Servers must comply with a particular protocol.
 See [python-context-server](https://github.com/zed-industries/python-context-server) for a minimal working example.

-Currently, Zed's client only implements a subset of the protocol required to support custom prompt insertions and manipulations.
-This is likely to be expanded in the future.

 ### Should you write a Context Server?